hjgodwin/eyeTrackR/README.md

 Originally written by [Hayward Godwin](http://psychwire.wordpress.com/), first developed 2011-2012.

-Now with new team members Alex Muhl-Richardson, currently updating to a 2019 version!
+Now with new team member Alex Muhl-Richardson, currently updating to a 2019 version!
 Various parts might be inconsistent, broken, or out of date.

 ### What's it all about?